civican/legisinfo/42-1/bills/C-69/bill_text.md

 Applications pending before the National Energy Board immediately before the commencement day are to be taken up before the Commission of the Regulator and continued in accordance with the `National Energy Board Act` as it read immediately before the commencement day.

+### Section 36.1

+For greater certainty, section 182.1 of the `Impact Assessment Act` applies in relation to a pending application referred to in section 36.

 ### Section 37

   **(1)** Before the coming into force of the first regulation made for the purposes of subsection 183(5) or 214(5) of the `Canadian Energy Regulator Act`, the Lead Commissioner may, in the circumstances that he or she considers appropriate, exercise the powers set out in those subsections.